-If you’ve been dreaming about a trip to Morocco, September is a great time for a visit.
+If you’ve been dreaming about a trip and wondering where to go in September, visiting Morocco in September is a great option!
 Although daytime temperatures remain hot in most of the inland desert areas, in many places around the country, the days begin to grow cooler in September, while still warm enough to be enjoyable.

 From the beautiful beaches to the inland mountains, there is much to see and do in Morocco in September.
 Spend time exploring the international vibe in the city of Tangier.
 Or head south into the country, exploring mountains, forests, and small towns along the way.

 Although not a peak tourist time, September is still a popular time for travelers, so be sure to book your reservations in advance to make sure you get the room you want at a price you like.

 Morocco has something wonderful to offer to every visitor.
 If you have vacation time available in September, it’s a great time of year to soak up that North African sun!

 You might be wondering is Morocco hot in September?
 While yes, summer temperatures begin to mellow in September, as autumn slowly arrives.
 Along the coastline, daily highs average 25°C, dropping to around 17°C at night.
 Mountain temperatures cool off quite a bit, with daytime temperatures in the Atlas mountains ranging from daily highs of 18°C to nighttime lows of 10°C or below.
 But the desert regions still retain a fair amount of heat, with temperature variations from 30°C or more in the daytime to around 20°C at night.